uiceds/project-triples/manuscript.md

 | MSE        | [13,923,954.82, 13,929,781.75, 13,221,049.43, 12,032,485.40, 13,155,213.99]                              | 13,252,497.08    | 694,039.12   |
 | \( R^2 \)  | [0.378, 0.369, 0.377, 0.380, 0.379]                                                                      | 0.377            | 0.004        |

-As we can observe the performance of the Model 4 is quite low, So we decided to add one more feature "Attractive Destination" in binary form along with that we divided the data into 80% for training and 20% for testing.
-The origin and the destination mentioned in the Table 2 will be 1 and other will be 0.
+As we can observe the performance of the Model 4 is quite low, So we decided to add one more feature "Attractive Destination" in binary form, Added number of holidays and festivals throughout the year as well as we divided the data into 80% for training and 20% for testing.
+We arranged the "Attractive Destination" feature in such a way that the origin and the destination mentioned in the Table 2 will be 1 and other will be 0.

 **Equation (5):**
 Price = 5869.27 + 3701.61 x Total Stops - 930.98 x Holiday + 1.01 x Flight Duration - 659.77 x Attractive Destination